 Third-generation cells are less commercially advanced ‘emerging’ technologies.
-This includes organic photovoltaics (OPVs), copper zinc tin sulphide (CZTS), perovskite solar cells, dye-sensitized solar cells (DSSCs), and quantum dot solar cells.
+This includes organic photovoltaics (OPVs), copper zinc tin sulfide (CZTS), perovskite solar cells, dye-sensitized solar cells (DSSCs), and quantum dot solar cells.

-In a general photovoltaic device, the conversion starts with light induced charge generation, followed by transport of the generated charges and collection of the charges by the electrodes.
-In this context organic and perovskite solar cells differ in the mechanism of charge generation due to the significantly different nature of the active layer materials (layer that will absorb light and convert it into electricity), namely organic semiconductors and hybrid organic-inorganic perovskite.
-I will summarize the main operation principles of organic and perovskite solar cells, the materials, and discuss the advantages as well the limitations of each technology.
+In a general photovoltaic device, the conversion starts with light-induced charge generation, followed by transport of the generated charges and collection of the charges by the electrodes.
+In this context organic and perovskite solar cells differ in the mechanism of charge generation due to the significantly different nature of the active layer materials (the layer that will absorb light and convert it into electricity), namely organic semiconductors and hybrid organic-inorganic perovskite.
+I will summarize the main operation principles of organic and perovskite solar cells, the materials, and discuss the advantages as well as the limitations of each technology.

 It is however important to mention that both organic and perovskite solar cells, have the advantage to be processed by a great versatility of methodologies, including solution or vacuum processing techniques.
-Besides, both types of devices are built in similar architectures and there is a growing trend material from organic solar cells to be used in perovskite solar cells.
+Besides, both types of devices are built-in similar architectures and there is a growing trend for material from organic solar cells to be used in perovskite solar cells.

 !!
-The current improvement from ≈2.5% in 2013 to 18 % in 2020 in organic solar cells performance is primarily credited to these novel non-fullerene acceptors (NFA).
+The current improvement from ≈2.5% in 2013 to 18 % in 2020 in organic solar cell performance is primarily credited to these novel non-fullerene acceptors (NFA).

 Figure 1 : Schematic diagram of typical BHJ-OSC (Regular OSC, inverted OSC and tandem OSC)

-Nevertheless, both of abovementioned single junction configurations can only achieve efficiency maximum ≈14–16% in the most favourable case due to either the lack of a broad absorption range of the donor/acceptor blend or limited charge carrier mobility, which require a thin (80–120 nm) blend for efficient charge collection.
-To avoid these limitations, two or more sub-cells with complementary and/or congruent photo absorption profiles are linked by a thin interconnecting layer (ICL) to construct tandem configuration.
+Nevertheless, both of the abovementioned single-junction configurations can only achieve an efficiency maximum of ≈ 14–16% in the most favorable case due to either the lack of a broad absorption range of the donor/acceptor blend or limited charge carrier mobility, which require a thin (80–120 nm) blend for efficient charge collection.
+To avoid these limitations, two or more sub-cells with complementary and/or congruent photo absorption profiles are linked by a thin interconnecting layer (ICL) to construct a tandem configuration.

 Figure 2 : Simplified working principle of an organic solar cell